-Objective: Upon completion of this course, the student should be ready to set a back table and mayo stand for the previously mentioned surgeries with little or no help from their instructors or clinical preceptors.
+Objective: Upon completion of this course, the student should be proficient with surgical techniques necessary to set up a back table and mayo stand for entry level procedures associated with previously listed surgical specialties with little or no help from their instructors or clinical preceptors.
 Throughout the duration of this course, the student should actively be seeking employment and upon completion, should be able to enter the work force as a qualified entry-level surgical technologist.
 Specific objectives for each unit of study may be found in the core curriculum, which should be used as a reference throughout the entire course of study.